mayadata-io/culture/PLEDGE.md

 - Somesh Kumar, signed the pledge on 07-August-2019.
 - Chandan Kumar, signed the pledge on 17-Sep-2019.
 - Niladri Halder, signed the pledge on 01-October-2019.
+- Brian Matheson, signed the pledge on 15-January-2020, but probably should have signed back in October